-My huge inspiration was Ilya Mussin.
+My huge inspiration was Ilya Musin.
 At 34, I took some time for an artistic ‘re-fresh’ and went to study for a few months with him at the St Petersburg Conservatory.
 It was a revelation.
-Mussin didn’t speak English but he spoke what I felt was my musical language, far more than anything I had encountered in all my years of study.
+Musin didn’t speak English but he spoke what I felt was my musical language, far more than anything I had encountered in all my years of study.
 I really felt I had ‘come home’, and fell in love with Russia in the process – such a fascinating country and people, complex, difficult, but so beguiling.
 He was the first teacher who talked about ‘character’ in music and that was a light-bulb moment.
 In my classes at RAM everyone talked about the nuts and bolts of conducting, but no one said anything about character.
 If the character of the music is absorbed, everything else starts to happen on its own.
 It was a total Eureka moment.
 I spent three months in classes with astonishment, amazement and relief, and it had a deep impact on my conducting.

 This experience helped in the creation of Music-in-Motion?

 Yes, although not directly.
 My finding the concept of Music in Motion was a slow evolution.
 It all started with the Mini Maestro family concerts I gave at St Martin-in-the-Fields around 2000 with LMA Orchestra.
 Because the sightlines there are not ideal for small children I started to send the orchestra out into the audience to play, with the kids holding their music.
 It gave them a chance to hear and see professional musicians close-up.
 But an important by-product was that it showed me that musicians can play perfectly well together even if spread out over a relatively large area.